watsonwork/watsonworkspace-export/README.md

 ## Running

+### As a user

 1. Change to the directory containing this project
 2. Obtain your JWT from Workspace
 ![Obtaining your JWT](docs/UserJWT.gif)
 3. Run `python wwexport --jwt=WATSON_WORK_JWT`

+### As an app

+1. Change to the directory containing this project
+2. Obtain an app ID and secret from https://developer.watsonwork.ibm.com/apps
+3. Add the app to spaces to be exported
+4. Run `python wwexport --appcred APP_ID:APP_SECRET --spaceid SPACE_TO_EXPORT`

 Run `python wwexport -h` for more options, including options on exporting files.